emberjs/website/source/blog/2018-11-02-the-ember-times-issue-71.md

 Be kind,

-Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Jessica Jordan, the crowd and the Learning Team